• Skip to primary navigation

 Why dark mode is trending?

-Nowadays, people use their smartphones and laptops more, which results in exposure to screen and consistent exposure can be damaging to the eyes.
-That’s why dark theme comes handy in saving battery as well as eyes.
+Nowadays, people use their smartphones and laptops more, which results in exposure to screens, and consistent exposure can damage the eyes.
+That’s why a dark theme comes in handy in saving battery and eyes.

-Therefore, Facebook Messenger, Twitter, Google Chrome, Slack, and other popular apps now have a dark theme in them, and some apps like WhatsApp will soon get it in the future.
-Other than apps, operating systems like macOS Mojave and Windows 10 are also getting dark mode in the latest updates.
+Therefore, Facebook Messenger, Twitter, Google Chrome, Slack, and other popular apps now have a dark theme, and some apps like WhatsApp will soon get it.
+Other than apps, operating systems like macOS Mojave and Windows 10 also get dark mode in the latest updates.
 This guide is about enabling dark mode in Windows 10.

 Steps to enable dark mode

-Here are the steps to enable dark mode in any Windows 10 device:
+Here are the steps to enable dark mode on any Windows 10 device:

 The dark theme is now enabled on your Windows 10.
-Users can also customize these themes accordingly as the latest version of Windows support custom theme settings.
-The default Windows apps currently support dark mode, and third-party apps will soon get it.
+Users can also customize these themes accordingly, as the latest version of Windows supports custom theme settings.
+The default Windows apps currently support dark mode; third-party apps will soon get it.

 These are Windows 10 default apps with dark and light theme support: